cockpit-project/presentations/cyborg-infra-day-2.md

 - most of us have become really good at self-validating changes to our product code (so not infra code) with test gating
-- ideal: want to treat changes to infrastructure alike: submit a PR, builds and tests changed container images
+- ideal: want to treat changes to infrastructure alike: submit a PR, builds and tests changed container images => you want fully automated luxury ci/cd for your ci/cd
 - in Cockpit team we mostly are there for the workloads that run inside the infra, but still quite far from that for changing the infra itself (meaning containers and deployment via ansible to openshift etc...)
-- takes a lot of learning of new concepts and infrastructure, needs to offset the cost of classic deploy-watch-rollback
+- for cockpit infra it takes a lot of learning of new concepts and infrastructure, needs to offset the cost of classic deploy-watch-rollback
 :::

 # Updating unit test container